terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 * If you have Chrome Canary, you can enable the disjoint timer query by enabling WebGL Draft Extensions at "chrome://flags/#enable-webgl-draft-extensions"

-In order to measure the performance impact of a section of a fragment shader, I will re-compile the shader with a no-op inserted in place of a potentially expensive operation, then profile the new shader.
+In order to measure the performance impact of a section of a fragment shader, the shader is re-compiled with a no-op inserted in place of a potentially expensive operation, then profile the new shader.
 The performance gain from the new shader will reveal the cost of whatever section was replaced.

-Changes to make might include:

-* Replace function calls (texture2D, heavy math, user-defined functions, loop bodies) with no-op / no-compute values.
-    * Use uniforms to prevent const optimization.
-* Replace textures with a single 1x1 texture, which will reduce texture access times and memory throughput.
-* Analyze performance between different pixels.

-With pixel-selection support, I could scissor the rendering target in order to profile only a single pixel or section of the screen.
+With pixel-selection support, you could scissor the rendering target in order to profile only a single pixel or section of the screen.

 ### Assorted Ideas, Suggestions, References